sharonrajkondapaturi/sharonrajkondapaturi/README.md

 - 👋 Hi, I’m @sharonrajkondapaturi
 - 👀 I’m interested in Full Stack Developer
-- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on Front End development Projects
+- 💞️ I’m looking to collaborate on Full Stack development Projects

 <!---
 sharonrajkondapaturi/sharonrajkondapaturi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.